cucumber-attic/website/apps/dynamic/views/_posts/example-mapping-introduction.md

 to clarify and
 confirm](<http://ronjeffries.com/xprog/articles/expcardconversationconfirmation/>)
 the acceptance criteria.
-So many agile teams struggle with this conversation: it’s unstructured, takes too long, it gets boring, and so they don’t do it regularly or consistently, or at all.
+So many agile teams struggle with this conversation: it’s unstructured, takes too long, gets boring, with the result that they don’t do it regularly or consistently, or just give up on it entirely.

 This post outlines a simple, low-tech method I've discovered for making the conversation short and powerfully productive.
 With this one weird trick.

 I call it [Example Mapping](<https://twitter.com/search?q=%23ExampleMapping>).